mysql/mysql-shell-plugins/mrs_plugin/db_schema/readme.md

 MRS relies on a dedicated audit log table that tracks all changes to the MRS metadata.
 The audit log is implemented via triggers on each table that holds relevant data.

-Instead of having to manually adjust the triggers for every change to the metadata schema, a MySQL Workbench script is used to generate the `Audit Log Triggers` SQL script instead that is later on added to the final `shell-plugins/mrs_plugin/db_schema/mrs_metadata/mrs_metadata_schema.sql` file.
+Instead of having to manually adjust the triggers for every change to the metadata schema, a MySQL Workbench script is used to generate the `Audit Log Triggers` SQL script instead.

-Install the `./scripts/Audit_Log_Triggers_grt.py` script in `~/Library/Application Support/MySQL/Workbench/modules/Audit_Log_Triggers_grt.py` and in `~/Library/Application Support/MySQL/Workbench/scripts/` on MacOS.
+Install the `./mysql_rest_service_metadata.msm.project/development/wb/Audit_Log_Triggers_grt.py` script in `~/Library/Application Support/MySQL/Workbench/modules/Audit_Log_Triggers_grt.py` and in `~/Library/Application Support/MySQL/Workbench/scripts/` on MacOS.
 Use the corresponding paths on Linux and Windows.

 ## Generating the defaultStaticContent for config.data

 In order to serve a welcome landing page when the root URI of a MySQL Router configured for MRS is accessed (e.g. https://localhost:8440), a list of static files are defined in the `defaultStaticContent` section of the configuration JSON options as well as the `directoryIndexDirective` is set to `index.html`.

-These static files are stored in the `./default_static_content/` directory.
+These static files are stored in the `./mysql_rest_service_metadata.msm.project/development/default_static_content/` directory.

 Please Note: Whenever changes are made to any of those files the following script needs the be run.

-The script `../scripts/prepare_default_static_content.sh` and the corresponding NPM SCRIPTS entry can be used to generate a `../script_sections/06_insert_default_static_content.sql` file.
+The script `../scripts/prepare_default_static_content.sh` and the corresponding NPM SCRIPTS entry can be used to generate a `./mysql_rest_service_metadata.msm.project/development/sections/140-40_default_static_content.sql` file.

 Please note, that the `../scripts/prepare_default_static_content.sh` script requires the installation of the following dependencies.